InnerText vs. InnerHTML vs. TextContent: What’s Best?

 As you can see, there are some key differences between the three that we covered in this post.

 In addition, you should also be aware that there are different safety implications of using each property — especially innerHTML.
 For example, though innerHTML is often used to insert text or styling, it can also be used to insert script tags that execute JavaScript.
-While HTML5 blocks any script tag inserted via innerHTML from executing, there are other ways to execute JavaScript that don’t involve script.
+Depending on the browser, HTML5 blocks any script tag inserted via innerHTML from executing, but there are other ways to execute JavaScript that don’t involve script.

 So be on the look out when using innerHTML, as malicious attacks could target any place in your code that uses innerHTML to set or update an element.